The Best Time to Post on Instagram, Facebook, Twitter, YouTube, and LinkedIn

 Late nights, early mornings, and the weekend experience relatively low engagement levels.
 Though there is a little bit of a spike on Saturday midday, it doesn’t really seem like it is a great idea.

 Facebook may have gone a little fickle and tougher to crack, but it shouldn’t stop you from going the good old organic route.
 As a part of a holistic organic strategy optimizing the time slots for posting is important if you want to get better exposure on Facebook.

 Following is a breakdown of the best times to post on Facebook according to the nature of the business.

 For consumer product businesses, like Instagram, Facebook too gets engagement intermittently during the weekdays around the break times, it may be the lunch hours or the afternoon break.
 So, the time slots that work best for B2C businesses are 9 am to 10 am then between 12 noon and 1 pm and then from 4 pm to 5 pm.

 For this category, the best times to get engagement for your posts on Facebook would be when the brain just needs a break from it all.
 So, here the perfect time is at 9 am and then between 3 pm to 4 pm.

-For the healthcare companies, mornings are the best times on Facebook.
-This is pretty logical actually, because the best time to catch people would be just as they are waking up.
-Later in the day, people are more inclined to go looking for entertainment as compared to think about their health.
-The time slots that would work the best would be 6 am to 7 am, then at 9 am and then between 11 am and 12 noon.
+For healthcare companies, mornings are the best times on Facebook.
+This is pretty logical actually because the best time to catch people would be just as they are waking up.
+Later in the day, people are more inclined to go looking for entertainment as compared to thinking about their health.
+The time slots that would work the best would be 6 am to 7 am, then at 9 am, and then between 11 am and 12 noon.